 The fix to the second problem is to use this guide in the Forbes to see if you’ve profiled your target audience right.
-Next, go to portals like NMI, Creative Consumer Research, or similar to get reports on studies of consumer behavior.
+Next, go to portals like Creative Consumer Research, or similar to get reports on studies of consumer behavior.
 Your main goal here is to understand your audience and therefore understand what your current marketing campaign lacks.

 2. Assess Your Website’s Performance